-- Consider milking the cord (Cord milking is only recommended in babies > 28 weeks gestation as per NLS guidelines.) - Clamp the cord as soon as possible.
+- consider milking the cord and - clamp the cord as soon as possible.

-Wait at least 60 seconds, but no longer than 3 minutes, before clamping the cord of preterm babies if the mother and baby are stable.
+Wait at least 30 seconds, but no longer than 3 minutes, before clamping the cord of preterm babies if the mother and baby are stable.

 Position the baby at or below the level of the placenta before clamping the cord.